 Connect with us by participating in recreation and culture activities, visiting our facilities, sharing your talents as a volunteer, or exploring our employment opportunities.
 Contact us with your questions and ideas.

 We’re here to serve you and look forward to you participating with us.

-The North Vancouver Recreation & Culture Commission is an entity of the City and District of North Vancouver; created to fulfill the municipalities' responsibilities for arts and recreation.
-These responsibilities include the provision of quality recreation and arts experiences, operation of community recreation facilities, capacity building of relevant arts and recreation organizations, management of the public art programs and oversight of the community arts grants.
+North Vancouver Recreation & Culture Commission is an entity of the City of North Vancouver and District of North Vancouver, created to fulfill the municipalities' responsibilities for arts and recreation.
+These responsibilities include the provision of quality recreation and arts experiences, operation of community recreation facilities, capacity building of relevant arts and recreation organizations, management of the public art programs, and oversight of the community arts grants.

-The North Vancouver Recreation and Culture Commission improves the health and well-being of all North Vancouver individuals, families and communities and inspires residents through quality recreation and arts opportunities.
+North Vancouver Recreation and Culture Commission improves the health and well-being of all North Vancouver individuals, families and communities, and inspires residents through quality recreation and arts opportunities.